Michael Wacha: Rookie season (2013)

 The Cardinals activated Wacha on May 30 to make his major league debut against the Kansas City Royals at Busch Stadium.
 He was 4–0 with a 2.05 earned run average in nine starts for Memphis prior to his call up.
 Just 364 days after throwing his last pitch for Texas A&M, Wacha was standing on a major league mound for the first time.

 In his first at-bat in the majors, Wacha singled to right-center field.
-On the mound, he demonstrated the prodigious pitching ability that rapidly shuttled him through the minor leagues when he retired the first 13 Royals he faced before giving up a hit, a double in the fifth inning.
+On the mound, he retired the first 13 Royals he faced before giving up a hit, a double in the fifth inning.
 That runner then scored after another hit.
 He pitched seven innings with 93 pitches (67 strikes), giving up only two hits and one run, walking none and striking out six, leaving with a 2–1 lead.
 Wacha lost the chance for a win in the ninth, when Mitchell Boggs relieved and gave up a tying home run to the first batter he faced.

 The Arizona Diamondbacks scored six runs against Wacha in his second start, which turned out to be a no-decision on his part.
 Wacha earned his first MLB win on June 11 as the Cardinals beat the New York Mets 9–2 at Citi Field.
 The game got off to a rough start as he gave up a home run to the second Met batter he faced, walked three others and saw his team fall behind two runs in the first inning.
 However, he rebounded and scattered five hits and no more walks over six total innings of work.
 Three days after earning his first major league win, the Cardinals optioned Wacha back to Memphis to clear roster room for pitcher Jake Westbrook as he returned from the disabled list (DL).
 During his first stint with the Cardinals, Wacha posted a 1–0 record with an earned run average of 4.58 in three starts.